Mobilelize/Hold-That-Chunk/README.md

 - **Hold Distance (2–256)** — set a custom limit if you don’t want to link to render distance.

+- **Ignore Empty Chunks (keep visuals)** — when the server sends a clear/empty chunkdata packet for a chunk you already have rendered, the client can ignore it and keep your current visuals.

+- **Ignore Empty Chunks Distance (2–256)** — if you’re farther than this disance, empty chunkdata is ignored (visuals kept).
+If you’re closer, the clear is allowed.

+- **Restore Empty Chunks Distance (2–256)** — once you move within this distance, any previously ignored “clear” for that chunk is applied so you don’t carry stale terrain up close.

 - **Server Render Distance readout** — see the server-reported distance in the config screen.

 ---